Strawberry Cheesecake Trifle

 Her: “sweetie, are you ok? “

 Me: “Yes mam.
-I just saw my book cover, and seeing the photo of me wearing an apron as a child got to me a little.
+I was just emailed my book cover proof, and seeing the photo of me wearing an apron as a child got to me a little.
 I’m so sorry”.

 And as I wiped my eyes, I smiled through the tears knowing that soon this little project will be out there for the entire world to see.